Introduction

 Install the package

 To install and use the program please follow the following steps for setup.
-We assume you already have a working python environment setup on your machine (othewise see REF).
+We assume you already have a working python environment setup on your machine.

 The package is listed on PyPI, which is why it can be easily installed via: